core-wg/cacheable-oscore/draft-amsuess-core-cachable-oscore.md

 ### Response to a Deterministic Request {#ssec-use-deterministic-requests-response}

-When treating a response to a deterministic request, the Request-Hash option is treated as a Class I option.
+When treating a response to a deterministic request, the Request-Hash option is treated as a Class I option (but usually not sent).
 This creates the request-response binding ensuring that no mismatched responses can be successfully unprotected (see {{oscore-nosourceauth}}).
-The option does not actually need to be present in the message as transported (the server SHOULD elide it for compactness).
 The client MUST reject responses with a Request-Hash not matching the one it sent in the request.

 <!--